maheshwarikorra/maheshwarikorra/README.md

 ## About Me

+- Full-Stack Developer with a strong focus on **Frontend & Mobile Engineering**
-- Frontend Engineer focused on **React, React Native, TypeScript, and JavaScript**
+- Build web applications using **React, TypeScript, and JavaScript**
-- Build modern web and mobile applications
+- Build cross-platform mobile applications using **React Native**
-- Experience creating reusable and maintainable components
-- Experience integrating applications with REST APIs
+- Build backend services and REST APIs using **Node.js & Express**
-- Comfortable working with application state and asynchronous data flows
+- Work with databases and frontend-to-backend integrations
-- Experience with unit testing and component testing using Jest
+- Experience working with **Microsoft Azure**
-- Comfortable debugging application issues and regression defects
-- Experience working with Git and code review workflows
+- Experience with testing using **Jest**
+- **PCAP™ – Certified Associate Python Programmer**
-- Interested in frontend architecture, performance, and application scalability
+- Interested in application architecture, performance, scalability, and system design
-- Currently learning backend development and full-stack architecture
-- Working toward becoming a strong **Full-Stack Software Engineer**
+- Enjoy building products end-to-end — from user interface to backend services and data

 ---